 The events will be mixed bills, featuring a number of short, sharp shocks each night.
 These don’t need to be club style performances - we welcome work that is difficult and asks for the audiences’ attention and focus.

-This iteration of DISCHARGE will be hosted by IKLECTIK, a grassroots arts organisation embracing a radical, cross-disciplinary approach to culture-making and gathering.
 IKLECTIK’s programme brings together experimental sound, non-normative embodiment, performance rituals, and visual practices, with a focus on accessible technologies.
 For IKLECTIK, sound is a central point of enquiry, possibility, and exploration.

-While the works presented at DISCHARGE will foreground the body, we encourage you to think about the role sound (including silence) in your proposed work.
+While the works presented at DISCHARGE will foreground the body, we encourage you to think about the role of sound (including silence) in your proposed work.
 IKLECTIK is situated in Peckham Levels.
 There is step free access to the space.

 > IKLECTIK